Stretch and expand preschool storytime. Books open almost unlimited topics for learning and loving. Reading the same book over and over works well.

-To take advantage of your child’s desire to read a good story over and over again, think ahead.
-Select a book of the week and intentionally read the same book each night.
+Take advantage of your child’s desire to read a good story over and over again.
+Select a book of the week and then read the same book each night.

-Young children often become intense on a particular topic like trucks, colors, or animals.
-Use the searchable database on the “Parent” section on the Reading is Fundamental website (www.rif.org) to find books on topics that peak your child’s interest.
+Young children often become focused on a particular topic like trucks, colors, or animals.
+Use the searchable database on the “Parent” section on the Reading is Fundamental website (www.rif.org).
+Find books on topics that peak your child’s interest.
 A librarian near you would love to help too.

 Here comes the fun, story-stretching part.
-Take a minute to preview the book that you chose for the week and write down a few things that you find interesting in the story.
+Take a minute to preview the book that you chose for the week.
+Then write down a few things that you find interesting in the story.
 Think broadly, for example:

 - Does the book use rhyme?
 Point out the rhyming words.
 See if you (together) can come up with more rhyming words.